 Carnivore Diet: Benefits, Risks, Food List & More

-By excluding all plant-based foods, individuals following this diet may worry that they miss out on vitamins C and E. That popular opinion has no ground to stand on.
+Individuals following this diet may worry that they miss out on vitamins C and E. That popular opinion has no ground to stand on.

 Animal foods are the most bioavailable sources of nutrients in the forms required by humans and are generally the most nutrient-dense options